-Investment casting is suitable for most ferrous and non-ferrous metals.
+This process is suitable for most ferrous and non-ferrous metals.
 For ferrous alloys, the most common materials are tool steel, carbon steel, alloy steels, ductile iron, and a range of stainless steel alloys.
 For non-ferrous metals, the process is suited for most of the copper-based metals, as well as magnesium and aluminium.
 It’s also possible to work with titanium and vanadium.

-Common alloys for investment casting including:
+Common alloys for this method including: